nitishgupta/nmn-drop/README.md

 ```

 ## Evaluation
-Run the command `bash scripts/iclr/evaluate.sh` to evaluate the model on the dev set.
+To evaluate the model on the dev set, run the command -- `bash scripts/iclr/evaluate.sh`

-The model_ckpt/data path in the script can be modified to evaluate a different model on a different dataset.
+The `model_ckpt`/`data` path in the script can be modified to evaluate a different model on a different dataset.

 ## Visualization
-The command `bash scripts/iclr/predict.sh` can be used to generate text based visualization of the model's prediction on the development data.
+To generate text based visualization of the model's prediction on the development data, run the command -- `bash scripts/iclr/predict.sh`

-A file `drop_mydev_verbosepred.txt` is written to `MODEL_CKPT_PATH/iclr_cameraready/ckpt/predictions` containing this.
+A file `drop_mydev_verbosepred.txt` is written to `MODEL_CKPT_PATH/iclr_cameraready/ckpt/predictions` containing this visualization.

-An interactive demo of our model will be available soon.
+*An interactive demo of our model will be available soon.*

 ## Training
 We already provide a trained model checkpoint and the subset of the DROP data used in the ICLR2020 paper with the resources above.

 If you would like to re-train the model on this data, run the command -- `bash scripts/iclr/train.sh`.

 The model checkpoint would be saved at `MODEL_CKPT_PATH/iclr_cameraready/my_ckpt`.

-To train the model on a different subset of the DROP data, note that this code needs the DROP data preprocessed with additional information such as, tokenization, numbers, and dates, etc.
+Note that this code needs the DROP data to be preprocessed with additional information such as, tokenization, numbers, and dates, etc.
+To train a model on a different subset of the DROP data,
-This preprocessing can be performed using the python script `datasets/drop/preprocess/tokenize.py` on any DROP-formatted `json` file.
+this pre-processing can be performed using the python script `datasets/drop/preprocess/tokenize.py` on any DROP-formatted `json` file.

 ## References
 Please consider citing our work if you found this code or our paper beneficial to your research.